 Eating Italy focus on a true neighbourhood style tour.
 Testaccio is famed for its local market and is also lacking selfie stick sellers, which helps to make this tour so charming.
 Finding your way to the meeting spot, at a local café in piazza Testaccio is half the fun.
 Then you meet your guide, in my case, Dominico, and the fun is only just getting started.

 A small group of 8, Eating Italy pride themselves on small groups, we head through the quiet streets to a local pasticceria, a coffee bar selling sweet treats to hungry locals.
 This bar, open since 1925 and run by rather tasty looking Italian men, has a glass window cabinet filled with sugary surprises waiting to be tried.
-Which we did: first a simple cornetto (buttery croissant style pastry) then a chocolate cup tiramisu.
-This was stop one of nine stops including a pasta meal with wine at a hidden trattoria built within the hills of Monte Testaccio.
+Which we did: first a simple cornetto (buttery croissant-style pastry) then a chocolate cup tiramisu.
+This was stop number one of nine including a pasta meal with wine at a hidden trattoria built within the hills of Monte Testaccio.

-Next up, a delicatessen style shop where prosciutto and cheese are indulged - first, sweet yet salty meat that melts on your tongue before tangy Parmesan cheese help to balance the flavors.
-Over the next four hours we walked, talked, sampled mozzarella, pizza and stuzzi before popping to the local markets for made-to-order cannoli.
-Post market, a walk around the historic neighbourhood to see some secret, non-food related locations was unexpected yet breathtaking.
-After our morning exploring Rome’s food culture, we descended into a quaint, local restaurant to sample huge plates of fresh carbonara and cacio e pepe, traditional roman pasta dishes, washed down with the local wine before a final stop for gelato at a 1950’s style bar where they make their creamy treats daily.
+Next up, a delicatessen-style shop where prosciutto and cheese are indulged - first, sweet yet salty meat that melts on your tongue before tangy Parmesan cheese help to balance the flavors.
+Over the next four hours, we walked, talked, sampled mozzarella, pizza and stuzzi before popping to the local markets for made-to-order cannoli.
+Post-market, a walk around the historic neighbourhood to see some secret, non-food related locations was unexpected yet breathtaking.
+After our morning exploring Rome’s food culture, we descended into a quaint, local restaurant to sample huge plates of fresh carbonara and cacio e pepe, traditional Roman pasta dishes, washed down with the local wine before a final stop for gelato at a 1950’s style bar where they make their creamy treats daily.

 Learn to cook in Rome with Nonna Bruna Watch here